chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 })
 ```

-You start creating the root Query using *queryType* -- to expose queries you wish -- starting with requesting Posts.
+Next, create a root Query using *queryType* -- to start exposing queries -- beginning with the posts query.
 Thanks to Photon and Nexus-Prisma, you have out-of-the-box for pagination and can easily implement it using the *before/last or after/first* arguments.

 ```js
 // 3. query type - index.js